Shopping Links

 Plot Synopsis

-Up front, it has two problems: It is outrageously stupid (if that's even a negative) and it gets way too serious toward the end.
+Up front, it has two problems: It is outrageously stupid (if that's even a negative) and it has a confused bout of seriousness near the end.

 The last couple of episodes are comparatively straight, but that's almost expected in any comedy with even a passing amount of plot, and the transition isn't jarring.
 The problem is the first half of the last episode, which comes out of nowhere and seems to have been spliced in from an entirely different series.

-That dark, borderline disturbing fifteen minutes or so introduces a totally new villain, hauls out a bunch of confusing and entirely meaningless plot, and nearly inverts the mood.
-In whatever (serious) series it belongs in it would have been an effective climax, but it has no business being in this one.
+That dark, borderline-disturbing fifteen minutes or so introduces a totally new villain, hauls out a bunch of confusing and entirely meaningless plot, and nearly inverts the mood.
+In whatever (serious) series it belongs in it would have been an effective climax, but it has no business in Photon.
 Fortunately, it doesn't last long; the remainder of the episode goes on to have exactly the sort of wacky, mildly dramatic, generally humorous climax that you'd expect.

-It is, however, the villain who makes this series.
+Without question it's the villain who makes this series.
 Papacha is the perfect, lecherous combination of posturing vanity, self-centered megalomania, and outlandish habits.
 He is simultaneously so vile and so pathetic that you can't help but love him.
-He's followed everywhere by the Pochini, a band of tubby gofer/cheerleader/yes-things who do their darndest to set up his dramatic entrances.
-Oh, and he spends the bulk of the series wearing nothing but a pair of striped boxer shorts (in most of the rest his hirsute form is completely naked, thankfully followed around by a black spot or two).
+He's followed everywhere by the Pochini, a band of tubby gofer/cheerleader/yes-things who do their darnedest to set up his dramatic entrances.
+Oh, and he spends the bulk of the series wearing nothing but a pair of striped boxer shorts (it's a hot planet).
+In most of the rest his hirsute form is covered by naught but a censor spot or two.

-The rest of the cast are a stock lot from Tenchi Muyo, El Hazard, et al: Feisty Keyne (an appealing mix of normal, mean, and an edge of honestly sweet), "cute" Aun (even meaner and viciously annoying), and the innocent, naive princess Lashara.
-There's also a cute squirrel/computer Ryohki rip-off.
-Later in the series, one of the yes-things, Pochini #1, takes on a bigger role, and is ironically the most sympathetic character in the series.
+The rest of the cast are a stock lot from Tenchi Muyo, El Hazard, et al: Feisty Keyne (an appealing mix of normal, mean, and a touch of honestly sweet), "cute" Aun (even meaner and viciously annoying), and the innocent, naive princess Lashara.
+There's also a cute squirrel/computer Ryo-ohki rip-off.
+Later in the series, one of the yes-things, Pochini #1, takes on a bigger role, and is, ironically, the most sympathetic character in the whole show.

-Keyne and Aun's brutal oneupsmanship is the other main source of humor in the series.
+Aside from Papacha, Keyne and Aun's brutal one-upsmanship is the other main source of humor in the series.
 The field of battle ranges from cookoffs to an unrelenting stream of insults and breast jokes (lots of breast jokes).

-Visually, Photon is surprisingly good.
-There's consistently fluid character animation, properly exaggerated gag animation, and even snazzy action.
+Visually, Photon is surprisingly attractive.
+There's consistently fluid character animation, properly exaggerated gag animation, and even some snazzy action.
 As cartoony as it is early on, I was surprised how little it bothered me, and how little it affects the solidity of the world.
-The character designs are attractive if not imaginative (excepting the almost too-cute Photon and the downright weird-looking Papacha), and are drawn in the bright, crisp style you'd expect from a Movic/AIC production.
+The character designs are attractive, if not imaginative (excepting the almost-too-cute Photon and the downright weird-looking Papacha), and are drawn in the bright, crisp style you'd expect from a Movic/AIC production.
 The backgrounds are fanciful and detailed, and although most of the series takes place in a desert (it's called Sandy Planet for a reason), there are still a number of interesting locations.
 The mechanical design is equally fun, contributing hugely to the atmosphere.

 The Japanese acting is good stuff.
 The unquestionable star is Kouichi Yamadera's Papacha: A perfect blend of studly, silly, and "I'm Bad!", with oodles of flourish and extra touches (clearing his throat before laughing maniacally, for example).
-Photon's likable, childish tone matches his look and weird personality quite well.
-The performance also manages to make his ultra-innocence believable without being annoying, and that's impressive.
-Aun, on the other hand, is annoying, but she's written to be.
-The female leads do their part to carry the humor--their rapid-fire back-and forth banter, pot shots, and outright insults are smooth and funny.
+On the opposite end of the spectrum, Junko Takeuchi gives Photon a likable, childish tone that matches his look and odd personality quite well.
+Her performance also manages to make his ultra-innocence believable without being annoying, and that's impressive.
+Yui Horie's Aun, on the other hand, is annoying, but she's written to be.
+Along with relative unknown Yumi Kuroda as Keyne, the two female leads do their part to carry the humor--their rapid-fire back-and forth banter, pot-shots, and outright insults are smooth and funny.

-The dub is far less remarkable--generally a little lower-key than the Japanese, and the timing isn't nearly as sharp.
-Keyne is underacted for the part and although Aun is more true to the original, she's even more annoying.
-Photon is a lot different--his deadpan, adult-sounding voice clearly establishes the character as an underdeveloped adult.
+The English dub is far less remarkable--generally a little lower-key than the original, and the timing isn't nearly as sharp.
+Keyne is underacted for the part by Suzy Prue, and although Tara Jayne's Aun is true to the original, she's even more annoying, which I wouldn't have thought possible.
+The big difference, though, is Photon, who is a completely different character--Scott Cargle's deadpan, mature-sounding voice clearly establishes the character as an underdeveloped adult.
 This interpretation is weirder and somewhat less likable, though it still works.
 About the only cast member who lives up to the Japanese version is Pochini (Pochinis, actually)--high pitched and funny.

-The series opens with an interesting, exotic instrumental piece (after the first two episodes--apparently they skipped the opening to fit in more jokes before that), and there's a lively, fun end theme (rather less silly than I would have expected).
-The background music is sparse but appealing and relatively creative--some exotic tunes similar to the opening and a couple of in-story gag songs and intro themes that had me laughing.
+Music-wise, the series opens with an interesting, exotic instrumental piece (after the first two episodes--apparently they skipped the opening to fit in more jokes before that), and there's a lively, fun end theme (rather less silly than I would have expected).
+Haruhiko Nishioka's background score is sparse, but appealing and relatively creative--some exotic tunes similar to the opening and a couple of in-story gag songs and intro themes that had me laughing.

-In summary, Photon is an old-school AIC/Pioneer harem show that forsakes most of the romance, almost all of the drama, ratchets the humor up four or five notches, and fills the rest out with heaps of totally tasteless situation comedy.
-It even manages to serve up an imaginative world.
+In summary, Photon is an old-school AIC/Pioneer harem show that forsakes most of the romance, almost all of the drama, ratchets the humor up four or five notches, and fills the rest out with heaps of tasteless situation comedy.
+It even manages to serve up an imaginative world as a side dish.
 How much you enjoy the series as a whole will depend a lot on how much the random serious turn near the end bothers you, whether it's too silly and base to appeal to your sense of humor, and how willing you are to ignore (or enjoy) the mass stupidity and complete and total lack of plot.
-Personally, I think Photon is more fun than it has any right to be.
+Personally, I think it's funnier than it has any right to be.

 Related Recommendations